Ultralight dark matter search in a large liquid scintillator detector: Acknowledgments

 \section{Acknowledgments}

 The work of L.~A.~D. has been supported by the Kaiping Neutrino Research Center (KNRC) and IHEP-CAS.
 H.~N. was supported by the Brazilian funding agencies CNPq and CAPES.
 The work of O. G. M. has been supported by SNII (Sistema Nacional de Investigadoras e Investigadores, Mexico).
+We thank the anonymous referee for the comments and suggestions that have helped us to improve our manuscript.

 This paper represents the views of the authors and should not be considered a JUNO collaboration paper.